PocketMidi/KB1-config/README.md

-# KB1 config
+# KB1 Config

-KB1 config is a browser-based configuration tool for the PocketMidi KB1 device.
-Configure lever behavior, touch sensitivity, scales, system settings, and control 12 customizable performance sliders wirelessly over Bluetooth directly from your browser.
+KB1 Config is the official browser-based configuration and control application for the PocketMidi KB1 MIDI controller.
+This first release delivers a complete, wireless configuration environment with real-time performance control—configure keyboard modes, lever behavior, touch sensitivity, scales, power management, and control 12 performance sliders directly from your browser over Bluetooth Low Energy.
+No drivers, no apps to install.

-## 🚀 Quick Start Guide
+## Quick Start Guide

 **First Time Connection:**
 1. Click **DISCONNECTED** in the top-right corner